Where to Find All the Lake Placid Area Olympic Venues

 Photo credit: Jeffrey Kellogg

-At the Mt.
-Van Hoevenberg Olympic Sports Complex, you can do more than just imagine.
+At the Mt Van Hoevenberg Olympic Sports Complex, you can do more than just imagine.
 Visitors are welcome on the cross-country skiing and snowshoeing trails that are based here, and you can even take lessons to become a biathlete, which combines cross-country skiing and rifle shooting.
-The trails are open during the winter from 9am to 4:30pm, with trail passes available for purchase until 4pm.
 Parking is located off Bobsled Run Lane in front of the lodge at the XC stadium.

-Summer activities also include lessons to become a biathlete as well as mountain biking, cross-country mountain biking, a bike and biathlon, and hiking.
+Summer activities hiking, running, mountain biking, and more.
 In addition, the Olympic Sports Complex also offers rides at the bobsled/skeleton/luge track used at the past Winter Olympics.

 The latest additions include the Cliffside Coaster, the longest mountain coaster in the country, that follows the 1980 Olympic bobsled track, and the Sky Flyer Zipline, an eight-person gondola and renovated glass-enclosed elevator.